edkluivert/mhust_todo/README.md

 challenges

-i had a problem with the update functionality and writing tests, i didnt have enough time but this was a great experience all the same
+i had a problem with the update functionality, I wish I had more time and writing tests, i didnt have enough time but this was a great experience all the same